-Control lines for probabilities greater than 0.50 lie above the original plan baseline, intersecting the vertical axis at some value greater than 0 percent.
-The horizontal axis coordinate of these is found, as Figure 5 suggests, by extending the axis to left of t0, where negative values represent an actual start before planned start at t0.
+Control lines for probabilities over 0.50 always lie above the Original Plan baseline, while control lines for probabilities under 0.50 always lie below the baseline.
+The horizontal axis coordinate of these is found, as Exhibit 7 suggests, by extending the axis to left of t0, where negative values represent an actual start before planned start at t0.

 From the unit-normal distribution, all z values for control line p values greater than 0.50 will be negative.
 From the unit-normal distribution's symmetry, note the following:

-The individual CP variance approach for placing control lines in the progress chart requires Assumptions 1-6, and a new assumption:
+Method 2, the individual CP variance approach, requires Assumptions 1-6, and a new assumption:

 = 5.07 weeks

-A tX is calculated in this way for each CP event through the next to the last (here, event 14); the control line is offset horizontally by this amount from each of these events.
+The analyst finds tX in this way for each CP event through the next to the last (here, event 14); the control line is offset horizontally by this amount from each of these events.

 Engineering projects—especially those composed of several nearly independent sub-projects—are sometimes characterized by parallel and relatively independent activity paths which only meet at a few "nodal" events (such as "Prototype Assembled").
 As long as Assumption 6 is tenable, however, critical path progress adequately represents progress for the whole project.

 However, when task time variances are large relative to expected task times, and when one or more non CP paths have a large variance, the manager may want to recognize non CP risks in the progress chart.
-This section presents an approach to control line placement in the progress chart that makes this possible.
+The next section shows an approach that makes this possible.

 Unfortunately, calculating expected task lengths and risks so as to reflect the entire PERT network becomes a prohibitively complex and assumption-laden undertaking in networks with more than a few events.
-For progress plotting and control line purposes, however, it is usually satisfactory to apply some elementary probability rules in order to recognize just one or a very few especially risky non CP tasks intruding onto the CP.
-Figure 7 illustrates the approach.
+For progress plotting and control line purposes, however, it is usually satisfactory to apply basic probability rules so as to recognize just one or a very few especially risky non CP tasks.
+Exhibit 9 illustrates the approach.

 Consider also the standard deviations (σ) for each of these segments: both segments have task time σs that are large relative to the 0.6-week difference between paths:

-As the time lines in Fig. 7(b) suggest, Assumption 9 puts all the slack in segment 11-12-15 at the end of task 12-15.
-Other assumptions about slack are possible, but some assumption has to be made in order to proceed.
-For each control line probability x, the tX horizontal axis "offsets" from the original plan line will now be calculated for each event, 11, 12, and 14.
+As the time lines in Fig. 7(b) suggest, Assumption 9 puts all the slack in segment 11-12-16 at the end of task 12.
+For each control line probability x, the analyst now findstX horizontal axis "offsets" from the Original Plan line for each event, 11, 12, and 14.